Train Accident Lawyers in Newark, NJ

 Free Consultation with an Experienced, Aggressive Train Accident Attorney in Hoboken, Clifton, and Westfield, New Jersey

 If you have been injured in any kind of train accident in New Jersey, you deserve to have an attorney who will help you pursue justice.
-Andrew Calcagno is an experienced, aggressive train accident lawyer who understands the nuances of NJ personal injury law and who knows how to help you secure compensation for your injuries.
-Every client gets Mr. Calcagno’s personal cell phone number, so you can count on personalized service, whether you live in Union County, Middlesex County, Essex County, Hudson County, Monmouth County, Morris County, or Somerset County.
-You can reach Mr. Calcagno day or night to speak over the phone, or you can schedule a free consultation at one of his offices in Newark, Westfield, Cranford, Clifton, or Red Bank, NJ.
+The Firm is a team of experienced, aggressive train accident lawyers who understand the nuances of NJ personal injury law and who know how to help you secure compensation for your injuries.
+You can reach The Firm day or night to speak over the phone, or you can schedule a free consultation at one of their offices in Newark, Westfield, Cranford, Clifton, or Red Bank, NJ.

-Mr. Calcagno takes all cases on contingency and there are no upfront legal fees.
-This means if he doesn’t secure damages for you at settlement or in a trial, you don’t pay a dime.
+The Firm takes all cases on contingency and there are no upfront legal fees.
+This means if they don’t secure damages for you at settlement or in a trial, you don’t pay a dime.